 You can reach us at (888) 371-4159.
 During the school year (Sept - June), this number will reach the Mathcamp staff during business hours.
 During camp (July 5 to August 9, 2020), this number will ring 24 hours a day in the Mathcamp office.
 And of course, you can always contact us by email.
 See also info for parents on communicating with campers.

 Of course!
 If you have a cell phone, we encourage you to bring it.
 For those campers not bringing cell phones to camp, we will have cell phones available to borrow (for up to an hour at a time) at the Mathcamp office.

 Can my relatives visit me?

 Sure!
 However, we cannot provide accommodation for them.

 Can I visit my relatives who live nearby?

 Yes, of course.
-The pre-camp registration will include a permission form for parents to list the names of relatives who are permitted to take the student off campus overnight.
+The pre-camp registration will include a permission form for parents to list the names of friends or relatives who are permitted to take the student off campus overnight.
 (See Permission Forms.)